kanglicheng/code-school/rails/readings/rails-setup.md

 You want to use `better_errors` and `binding_of_caller`, which will make it much easier to see what is going on in your Rails app.
-You also want to use `pry-rails`, which will provide a nicer console than IRB when you run `rails console`.
-Lastly, you can use the `quiet_assets` gem, which will reduce excessive logging of requests for CSS/JavaScript files, making it easier for you to read your Rails
+You also want to use `pry-rails`, which will provide a nicer console than IRB when you run `rails console`. s
-logs:

 ```ruby
 # Add to Gemfile